 Download Risk and Reach Reports with 2016 and 2019 data below.

-This report can inform policy and program funding decisions made by governmental and nongovernmental stakeholders who can facilitate greater equity for Illinois children and more precisely address needs.
+The data in this report can inform policy and program funding decisions made by local and state governmental and nongovernmental stakeholders who can facilitate greater equity for Illinois’ young children and their families.
+It is designed to:

 Evaluate how well we are reaching children experiencing risk factors in specific geographies;